hbellows/git_wired_be/README.md

 <!-- [![Build Status](https://travis-ci.org/hbellows/rain_or_shine.svg?branch=master)](https://travis-ci.org/hbellows/rain_or_shine)
 [![codecov.io](https://codecov.io/gh/hbellows/rain_or_shine/branch/master/graph/badge.svg)](https://codecov.io/gh/hbellows/rain_or_shine) -->
 # About This Project
 This API application contains endpoints that can be consummed by a frontend application to help developers track frontend functionality creation and completion by matching their github issues to an customizable, animated wireframe.
 The user can specify wireframe elements and link them to the corresponding github issue.
-The wireframe element will then change shade based on the issue's status as it progresses through development (ie, "To Do", "In Progress", and "Done")
+The wireframe element will then change shade based on the issue's status as it progresses through development (ie, "To Do", "In Progress", and "Done").

+View this application's progess by visiting it's [project board](https://github.com/hbellows/git_wired_be/projects/1).

 ## System Requirements
 Please note: This application uses GitHub for Oauth, so you'll likely need to grab your own GitHub developer keys prior to using this application.